What stage of sophistication is your market currently in?

 That’s a perfect example, as it’s the DRY STEAM that makes them different.
 They’re also using contrast, as the words Dry and Wash make you think, as they are normally thought of, as opposites.”

-Another is with what we do at Ortom8 (pronounced as “automate”) in helping business owners learn, leverage and liberate themselves from their businesses, we use “an amazing piece of technology that is recognised as “The Best All In One Solution for small to medium sized businesses”.
-The fact that it’s “The Best All In One Solution” is one of our secret ingredients.
+Another is with what we do in helping speakers, trainers, coaches and business owners position, package, and sell their expertise online in an automated and authentic way is to, we use “an amazing piece of technology that is recognised as “The Best All In One Solution for small to medium-sized businesses”.
+The fact that it’s “The Best All In One Solution” is one of their secret ingredients.
 By the way, it’s called Infusionsoft.

 With those things discussed, let me pose you another question.

 Has your market (customers) been exposed to those big, overly-hyped promises for a long time?

 If yes, then you are heading to stage 3 which means you need to come up with your unique mechanism to separate your marketing from your competitors.

 If you’re not so sure of what level of sophistication your market is currently in, here’s a guide.